invpe/GridShell/Sources/Integrations/Flora/README.md

 `Malus Haliana with crab apples connected to GridShell`

 The moisture is measured every 30 mintues and reported as a telemetry (append) to GridShell.

+## Contribution

+This sensor will also contribute to the GridShell network, to make use of it's idle time in between readings.
+You can update the code to put the device to sleep, however with its logic if woken up and given task it will still contribute before going to sleep 👍